 2013 Garberville Sanitary District Annexation Project Initial Study/Mitigated Negative Declaration for Change in Jurisdictional Boundary & Place of Use

 In September 2013, Garberville SD completed and circulated its Final Recirculated Initial Study/Mitigated Negative Declaration (IS/MND) for Garberville SD’s District Annexation Project: Change in Jurisdictional Boundary and Place of Use.
 (CEQA-3.)
 The proposed project analyzed in this Initial Study was to modify Garberville SD’s jurisdictional boundary and the authorized place of use in License 3404 and Permit 20789 to add the areas that were being served by the district’s water system at that time but were not within the district’s jurisdictional boundary or the license and permit authorized place of use.
 (CEQA-3, pp. 9-15.)
 This proposed project included Garberville SD’s 2012 petitions to change License 3404 and Permit 20789.
 (Id., p.
-15; see section 2.4 of this order.)
+15; see section 2.4.)

 This proposed project did not include any proposed deliveries of water from Garberville SD to Southern Humboldt CP.
 (Id., pp. 29-32.)
 The Initial Study stated that these proposed deliveries and related land use changes were being analyzed in an Environmental Impact Report (EIR) that was being prepared by Humboldt County.
 (Id., p.
 31.)